HMC-Makerspace/monitor-display/README.md

 # monitor-display
-HMC Makerspace monitor display setup
+Setup and updates for HMC Makerspace monitor displays.